Keeler (play)

 Keeler is a play written by Gill Adams, based on Christine Keeler's 2001 autobiography The Truth At Last: My Story, and is described as being produced with her 'sanction and involvement'.

 Productions

-The play was produced at the Richmond Theatre in 2011 and at the Charing Cross Theatre, London, in late 2013.
-The Charing Cross production ran until 14 December.
+The play was produced at Upstairs at the Gatehouse in 2007, the Richmond Theatre in 2011 and the Charing Cross Theatre, London in 2013.
+The Charing Cross production ran from 31 October to 14 December.